-During 2020 the Company continued its coordination with Yayasan Lembaga Amil Zakat Infaq Dan Shadaqah Nahdlatul Ulama (“LAZISNU”) through “Program Infaq via Kasir” during the festive Ramadan months.
+During 2021 the Company continued its coordination with Yayasan Lembaga Amil Zakat Infaq Dan Shadaqah Nahdlatul Ulama (“LAZISNU”) through “Program Infaq via Kasir” during the festive Ramadhan months.
 This program enables consumers and the public at large to provide donations while shopping to help the community development programs.
-Additionally, the Company continued its cooperation with Yayasan Pendidikan Harapan Papua (YPHP), a non-profit organization in Indonesia, to support the development of school infrastructure and children education in remote areas of Papua island.
+Additionally, the Company continued its cooperation with YPHP to support the development of school infrastructure and children education in remote areas of Papua island.

-We have strong belief for MPPA as it continues to strengthen its position as the Indonesia’s prominent homegrown hypermarket group supported by a strong national network of 211 multi format stores, an unparalleled world-class logistics infrastructure and employing directly 8,044 staffs and store associates.
-Looking to longer term, we view the Company will have a positive prospect with its aligned consumer retail strategy and several key tailwinds that will benefit the general retail sector.
+We have strong belief for MPPA as it continues to strengthen its position as the Indonesia’s prominent homegrown hypermarket group supported by a strong national network of 200 multi format stores, an unparalleled world-class logistics infrastructure and employing directly 8,704 staffs and store associates.
+Looking to longer term, we view the Company will have a positive prospect with its aligned consumer retail strategy that will benefit the general retail sector.

 Changes in the Composition of Board of Directors

-Based on the NRC proposal to the BOC as well as shareholders’ approval at the Company’s AGMS in 2020, the BOD’s structure has changed to enable the Board to manage the execution of Company’s strategy more effectively.
-Herry Senjaya was approved by shareholders to become the Company’s Finance Director & CFO while Andre Rumantir and Johanes Jany were also approved as the Company’s Directors.
-Herry brings strong leadership and knowledge in monitoring and controlling the Company’s financial and cost efficiency measures with his outstanding financial audit experience of more than 15 years at the Company.
-Both Andre and Johanes are experienced executives with long-term knowledge about the Company to bring their outstanding execution capabilities needed to build MPPA in this fast-changing environment.
+Based on the NRC proposal to the BOC as well as shareholders’ approval at the Company’s AGMS in 2021, the BOD’s structure has changed to enable the Board to manage the execution of Company’s strategy more effectively.
+Suwartono SE and Wirawan Winarto were approved by shareholders to become the Company’s Directors, replacing the outgoing Andre Rumantir and Johanes Jany.
+Both Suwartono and Wirawan are experienced executives with professional long-term knowledge on store operational aspect.